maxchoid/swiftly.js/README.md

 </div>

 ## About
-JSDisc is a powerful [Node](https://nodejs.org) module that allows you to interact with the [Discord API](https://discordapp.com/developers/docs/intro) very easily.
+SwiftJS is a powerful [Node](https://nodejs.org) module that allows you to interact with the [Discord API](https://discordapp.com/developers/docs/intro) very easily.

 - Object-oriented